pauciv/github-repositories-challenge/README.md

 ## How to Run the Application
 To run the application, you will need to have Node.js installed on your computer.
-Go to [NodeJS web page](https://nodejs.org/es/) download and install the program.
+Go to [NodeJS web page](https://nodejs.org/es/) to download and install the program.

 Then, follow these steps: